giuliaripellino/GOAR-ML-Project/NtupleWriter/README.md

 Scripts to analyze CMS open data.

 ## Make small flat ntuples
 Runs on output from [PhysObjectExtractor](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/tree/master/PhysObjectExtractor).
+For signal files from delphes, run the scripts in SignalFixer first.

 ### Setup